 If you are just starting in your homestead journey, I have the deal for you!
 In The Homestead Bundle you will receive our Hay Calculator, Profit Calculator, Digital and Printable Garden Journal, The Backyard Homestead eBook, the Simple Budget, Schedule F worksheet, and Herd Health Sheets.
-That’s a $55 value for $39.99!
+That’s a $99 value for $47!

-Why Homestead Then?
+Why Should You Homestead Then?

 We no longer buy eggs because our chickens have solved that problem.
 We don’t have to buy chicken at the grocery store because we butcher our own.
 We don’t buy milk from the store unless we run out.
 But when you look at the $100/month we have saved by how much we have spent?
 We are solidly in the red.

 Spend More To Make More?